Fujifilm X-A10 Comparison Review

 The Fujifilm X-A10 is a mirrorless interchangeable lens camera that was revealed to the public in December 2016 and is equipped with an APS-C sensor.
 It offers a resolution of 16 megapixel.

-The Fujifilm X-A10 has a Camera Elo of 2262.
+Is the Fujifilm X-A10 a good camera?
+The X-A10 has a Camera Elo of 2268.
 This rating puts the X-A10 among the top 50 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the X-A10 falls among the top 30 percent.
+In terms of its sensor size category (APS cameras), the X-A10 ranks among the top 30 percent.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Mirrorless system camera|